Specialty Clinic

 • Try to manage stress by practicing relaxation techniques such as meditation, yoga, deep breathing, and regular exercise.

-• Try to use gentle hair care, avoiding over styling and tight head gear (such as helmets).
+• Try to use gentle hair care and avoid over styling

 • Use mild shampoos that are gentle on your scalp and avoid harsh chemicals.